awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 `SSM` parameter types correspond to existing parameters in Systems Manager Parameter Store\.
 You specify a Systems Manager parameter key as the value of the `SSM` parameter, and AWS CloudFormation fetches the latest value from Parameter Store to use for the stack\.
 For more information about Systems Manager parameters, see [ Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) in the *AWS Systems Manager User Guide*\.

 You can also use the `ssm` or `ssm-secure` dynamic parameter pattern to specify parameter *values* in your template\.
-For more information, see [Using Dynamic References to Specify Template Values](dynamic-references.md)\.
+For more information, see [Using dynamic references to specify template values](dynamic-references.md)\.

 When you create or update stacks and create change sets, AWS CloudFormation uses whatever values exist in Parameter Store at the time the operation is run\.
 If a specified parameter doesn't exist in Parameter Store under the caller's AWS account, AWS CloudFormation returns a validation error\.